 You’ll need three basics types of materials to build your roaring campfire: tinder, kindling, and fuel wood.

 Tinder.
 Every good campfire starts with good tinder.
 Tinder catches fire easily, but burns fast.
-Material like dry leaves, dry bark, wood shavings, dry grass, and some fluffy funguses make for good tinder.
-If you’re a smart camper, you’ll bring your own tinder in the form of dryer lint.
-Bringing your own lint is especially important when everything outside is wet.
-Wet tinder does not catch on fire.
+Material like dry leaves, dry bark, wood shavings, dry grass, and some fluffy fungi make for good tinder.
+If you’re a smart camper, you’ll bring your own tinder in the form of dryer lint or homemade char cloth .
+Bringing your own tinder is especially important when everything outside is wet.
+Believe it or not, wet tinder does not catch on fire.

 Fuel wood.
 Fuel wood is what keeps your fire hot and burning.
 Contrary to popular belief, fuel wood doesn’t have to look like the huge logs you use in a fireplace.
 If you go too big, it’s going to take a long time for the wood to catch fire.
 Look for branches that are about as wide as your wrist or your forearm.

 General tips.
 When gathering wood for a fire, collect wood that snaps and breaks easily.
 Dry wood burns the best.
 If your wood bends, it’s too wet or “green.”
 If your try to make a fire with this sort of wood, you’ll just get a lot of smoke.
 Unlike tinder and kindling, fuel wood can be a little damp.
-The fire will dry it out.
-But it’s definitely not ideal.
+The fire will dry it out, but it’s still not ideal.

 Collect twice as much tinder, kindling, and fuel wood as you think you’ll need.
 You’ll be surprised how fast you’ll go through tinder and kindling when you’re starting your fire.